BrainStation-23/recruitment-management-system/README.md

 $ gem install scss_lint

 $ cd /path/to/RecruitmentManagementSystem.App
-$ npm install # this will also run "bower install" automatically
+$ npm install # this will also trigger "bower install"
 $ gulp

 # Build and run the solution